ethanpark0726/Web_Crawling-AKiPS-/README.md

 AKiPS is a network monitoring tool using SNMP.
 Usually I need to know the specific MIB or data search syntax provided by AKiPS to get some information.
 Since the dashboard already displays a lot of valuable information, I thought it would be good to use web crawling to gather information dynamically.

 ## Main logic
-  - Reqeust a device list to AKiPS
+  - Login the AKiPS server
-  - Access to the jumpbox
+  - Navigate to events dashboard (Dashboards >> Evnets)
-  - Access to the device
+  - Access to div tag with {class:left} attribute
-  - Gather a interface list with "down" status from each device
-  - Using this interface to retrieve running-configuration (sh run int xxx) and check it has shutdown configuration
-  - Save as a xlsx file
+  - Gather a list of tables then access the second table (FYI, first one is Impact Assessment)